jamie-brannan/hundred-days-swift/09__projectEight/d036__notes.md

 >
 >In short, we have the buttons view pinned to the bottom and the score label pinned to the top, with all our other views in between.
 >
->Before we added the final buttons view, Auto Layout had no special idea of how big any of the views should be, so it used something called the intrinsic content size – how big each view needs to be to show its content.
-This resulted in our views being neatly arranged at the top.
+>Before we added the final buttons view, A*uto Layout had no special idea of how big any of the views should be*, so it used something called the **intrinsic content size** – how big each view needs to be to show its content.
+T

+>his resulted in our views being neatly arranged at the top.
 But now we have a complete vertical stack, pinned at the top and bottom, so UIKit needs to fill the space in between by stretching one or more of the views.
 >
 >Every view in all our UIKit layouts has two important properties that tell UIKit how it can squash or stretch them in order to satisfy constraints:
 >